 - Order a Chick-fil-A Chicken Club

 - Substitute the grilled chicken patty for the original chicken patty

 - American cheese, lettuce, bacon, and tomato

 - Optional: add mayo

-Some items you’ll read about online might be possible from a Chick-fil-A employee with some time on their hands, but isn’t accessible to those of us on the other side of the counter.
-The following items are myths — don’t try to order them, because you might get a polite chuckle out of your cashier:
+Some items you’ll read about online might be possible from a Chick-fil-A employee with some time on their hands but aren’t accessible to those of us on the other side of the counter.
+The following items are myths — don’t try to order them because you might get a polite chuckle out of your cashier:

 Chick-fil-A carries tortillas — sort of.
 They have what they call a “flatbread” that is used for the Grilled Chicken Cool Wrap.

 Lots of secret menu lists include the quesadilla, so I thought it would be something Chick-fil-A is used to making.
 But my store said they were unable to make a quesadilla using the flatbread — whether it was because of the time it took to create it or because they didn’t have the equipment to do so.

 I saw lots of people saying they could get specialty shakes at Chick-fil-A, where you’d order a milkshake, a treat (such as a brownie or cookie), and have the employees blend them together for dessert nirvana.